michiganhackers/photo-assassin-cloud-functions/BackendInterface.md

 ### submitVote
 **Description**: Used to submit a vote on whether a snipe was valid.

-**Authentication**: Requires authentication as a valid user who is alive within the designated game and has not yet voted on this snipe.
+**Authentication**: Requires authentication as a valid user who is in the designated game and has not yet voted on this snipe.

 **Parameters**: